Research question (BP1)

 Initial flaw no 1

-Without realising, I assumed that they all wanted to connect to other MA students because of the result of the student survey result.
+Without realising, I assumed that the students all wanted to connect to other MA students because of the question posed in the student survey.
 However, the student survey result does not elicit why they wanted to connect to other MA students.
 What I assumed was that, like me, a recent student on the same course, they would be interested to meet other MA students with a similar topic or an overlap of interest.
-Without knowing why, withouth knowing their motivation the intervention design was informed based on my own motivation and possible ideas of how to approach it.
+Without knowing why, without knowing their motivation the intervention design was informed based on my own motivation and ideas of how to possibly approach it.
 I realised I was jumping ahead.
-I wanted to create a workshop with the assumption that I know what student wanted.
+I wanted to create a workshop with the assumption that I know what students wanted.

 Initial flaw no 2

-This came to light when I presented my research question and project idea in the first tutorial to my academic practice peers where I was given feedback by one peer that they couldn’t see how networking relates to increasing students feeling of belonging.
+This came to light when I presented my research question and rationale during the first tutorial to my academic practice peers where I was given feedback by one peer that they couldn’t see how networking relates to increasing students feeling of belonging.
 “How does a feeling of belonging come from a network?”
-She saw it as two contradictory ends non-related.
+They saw it as two contradictory ends, non-related.

-But because I didn’t know what their ideas and thoughts about networking are.
-Are their preconceptions the same that we have in the global West?
+Consequently, I reconsidered my approach.
+I didn’t know what my students’ ideas and thoughts about networking were.
+Are their preconceptions, from a student cohort of International Asian only, the same that we have in the Global West?
 What is their idea of a meaningful network?
 What do they seek?
-This made me think and rephrase my research question to asking the students what meaningful connections are to them and what it would take for them to think back to their study time and have a sense of belonging to a student community.
+This made me think and rephrase my research question to investigating what meaningful connections are to them and what it would take for them to think back to their study time and have a sense of belonging to a student community.

 References